vios-s/tsaftarislab.github.io/_team/sotos.md

 collection: team
 permalink: /team/tsaftaris
 ---
-Sotirios A. Tsaftaris is currently a Chair (Full Professor) in Machine Learning and Computer Vision at the University of Edinburgh.
-He also holds the Canon Medical/Royal Academy of Engineering Research Chair in Healthcare AI.
-He is also a Turing Fellow with the Alan Turing Institute.
+Sotirios A. Tsaftaris is currently Chair (Full Professor) in Machine Learning and Computer Vision at the University of Edinburgh.
+He also holds the [Canon Medical/Royal Academy of Engineering Research Chair in Healthcare AI](https://www.raeng.org.uk/grants-prizes/grants/support-for-research/research-chairs/current-and-recent-awards).
+He is also a Turing Fellow with the Alan Turing Institute and an ELLIS Fellow of the [European Lab for Learning and Intelligent Systems (ELLIS)](https://ellis.eu) of [Edinburgh's ELLIS Unit](https://web.inf.ed.ac.uk/ellis-edinburgh).

 He received the M.Sc. and Ph.D degrees in Electrical and Computer Engineering from [Northwestern University](http://www.northwestern.edu/), Evanston, IL, in